 - Part A Introduction to the place and issue. - Part B Details on the options. - Part C Report outlining and justifying your solution(s) to the problem using the options from Part B.

-To help prepare for this, revise the Dharavi slum management, Ethiopian mining, Palm Oil CATs/problem solving exercises so you can structure your report appropriately.
+To help prepare for this, revise the technique from any of the decision making CATs so you can structure your report appropriately.

 Component 3: Applied Fieldwork Enquiry

 (1 hour 30 minutes)